Chapter 1: The Idea in 2014

 October - December 2016 ...

 At the beginning of November the cars were finally shipped to Buenos Aires.
-There we had to wait for the "dog inspection".
+There we had to wait for the "dog inspection", which cost the small fee of 3,000 USD (!).
 They did that (ok), put the cars into the container, sealed it and .... and .... and .... the next department (x-ray scanner) said "no, there's a problem, do it again".
 This was of course to raise more money.
 So another dog inspection and at the end of November we got the "clear".

 The cars actually were loaded onto a ship and this ship left the harbour on 6 December 2016, due to arrive in Bremerhaven on 4 January 2017.